yegorsokolov/MT5/README.md

 # Adaptive MT5 Trading Bot

-This folder contains a modular Expert Advisor (EA) and supporting Python scripts for training and backtesting machine learning driven trading strategies on MetaTrader 5.
+This folder contains the Python tooling for training and backtesting machine-learning driven trading strategies on MetaTrader 5, plus integration helpers that talk to the terminal through the official MetaTrader5 Python package.

 ## Overview